A voice for

 In Iranian medicine, violet oil is traditionally used to treat insomnia.
 The oil is made using almond or sesame oil with V. odorata and is administered via nasal drops (13).

 It is also believed to have an emotionally balancing effect, specifically to address anger and grief.
-It is strengthening the heart (both physically and emotionally) and helps to bring a sense of comfort and calmness to one’s state of mind (3).
+It strengthens the heart (both physically and emotionally) and helps to bring a sense of comfort and calmness to one’s state of mind (3).

 Violet (Viola odorata)